 Consumers can now apply for loans online and get approved without setting foot inside a brick-and-mortar bank.
 Knowing the different types of loans available allows you to better understand all your options and choose the loan that’s best suited for your situation

-Secured Loans Online
+Secured Online Loans

 Generally, the interest rate on a secured loan is lower than an unsecured loan, because the risk is lower.
 In fact, you may even be able to negotiate a lower interest rate on a secured loan.

-Consumers with better credit ratings also tend to get better terms and interest rates on secured loans, as the risk to the lender is lower.
+Consumers with better credit ratings tend to get better terms and interest rates on secured loans, as the risk to the lender is lower.
 Furthermore, a secured loan may also have more flexible repayment terms.

 Examples of secured loans include:

-- Home equity loans
+Home equity loans

 An unsecured loan does not involve any type of collateral.
 With this type of loan, the only recourse the lender has on your default is to freeze your account.

-The lender generally ties the amount of money you can borrow using an unsecured loan to your debt-to-income ratio, assets, and your credit history.
+The lender generally ties the amount of money you can borrow using an unsecured loan to your debt-to-income ratio, assets, and credit history.
 Because the lender is taking on more risk, an unsecured loan usually carries a higher interest rate.